Send

 44. Progression

-Here appears to be the progression.
 As with most language, context is important.
 [Days Inn analogy]

-45. The language spoken by Jesus
+45. The languages spoken by Jesus

 There are various schools of though on whether Jesus spoke Aramaic or Greek.
 Most educated people in the Roman Empire studied and spoke Latin, Greek and a native language in their area of birth or location, such as Aramaic in Judea.